juanwolf/blog/content/post/2017-10-19-introduction-to-terraform.md

 ## Modules

-Modules allows you to seperate components of your infrastructure inside _modules_ allowing you to prevent any repetition in your infra definition.
+With modules you can seperate components of your infrastructure inside _modules_ allowing you to prevent any repetition in your infra definition.
 Really handy when you want to scale up some components of your current infra or when you want to refactor "all the masters".

 ### Architecture